Saturday, February 22, 2014

 These are some of the thoughts I developed while saying Kaddish.

-In the 27 years since I attended Pardes, I’ve attended shul regularly, but I never gave much thought to the people saying Kaddish.
+In the many years since I began attending synagogue regularly, I never gave much thought to the people saying Kaddish.
 But once your parent dies, you enter into a new realm of mourning and loss.
 Just as the mourner assumes a central position within the prayer community, Kaddish assumes center stage for the mourner.
 It provides a meaningful, repetitive and concrete activity that focuses the mourner on his or her loss, providing an anchor that grounds the mourning process.

 After the year-long mourning period ends and the Kaddish experience recedes, the mourner reenters the world of life -- but not completely.
 Once you’ve encountered death, you are never quite the same.
 You stand somewhere between the realms of death and life, loss and renewal, sorrow and hope.
 A space all of us, eventually, will inhabit.